Ajanta Caves World Heritage Site.

 • When seen from the sky, Ajanta Caves looks like a horse’s navel.

-• This cave is the oldest cave in India.
+• This cave is the oldest in India.

 • On April 28, 2019, the discovery of Ajanta Caves completed 200 years.